Can You Use ChatGPT for Your Medical School Application? AMCAS, AACOMAS, CASPA, and TMDSAS Policies Compared

 - AACOMAS has not drawn a line at all, leaving applicants to guess.

 If you are applying across multiple systems -- MD, DO, and PA -- the safest strategy is to follow the strictest policy that applies to you.
-For most multi-system applicants, that means CASPA's standard: write it yourself, proofread it yourself, and use AI only for research and idea generation that stays far from your actual application text.
+For most multi-system applicants, that means CASPA's standard: write the substance yourself, keep AI out of drafting and rephrasing, and limit AI use to spelling and grammar correction (which CASPA's 2026-2027 policy now explicitly permits) plus off-page research and idea generation.

 Your personal statement is 5,300 characters.
 It is the single most important piece of writing in your medical school application.
 The risk of having it questioned -- whether by a detection tool, an admissions reader, or a certification review -- is not worth the marginal convenience of AI assistance.